ysengoku/42-Minishell/README.md

 c.
 An implementation may further simplify curpath by removing any trailing <slash> characters that are not also leading <slash> characters, replacing multiple non-leading consecutive <slash> characters with a single <slash>, and replacing three or more leading <slash> characters with a single <slash>.
 If, as a result of this canonicalization, the curpath variable is null, no further steps shall be taken.

-###### Longer curpath than PATH_MAX
-If curpath length > {PATH_MAX} bytes && the directory operand length <= {PATH_MAX} bytes (including \0), then curpath shall be converted from an absolute pathname to an equivalent relative pathname if possible.
-This conversion shall always be considered possible if the value of PWD, with a trailing <slash> added
-if it does not already have one, is an initial substring of curpath.
-Whether or not it is considered possible under other circumstances is unspecified.
-Implementations may also apply this conversion if curpath is not longer than {PATH_MAX} bytes or the directory operand was longer than {PATH_MAX} bytes.

 ###### chdir() called with curpath as the path argument.
 If these actions fail for any reason, the cd utility shallbdisplay an appropriate error message and the remainder of this step shall not be executed.